ashpool/gtm/README.md

 * [DS18S20](https://arduino-info.wikispaces.com/Brick-Temperature-DS18B20) temperature sensor.
 * [2 way relay module](https://arduino-info.wikispaces.com/RelayIsolation) (although 1 should work just fine).
 * An Arduino Uno as the controller.

-_I take no repsonsibility if you injure or kill yourself or others, or otherwise cause damage._